rtanglao/resume/teaching/README.md

 <div itemscope itemtype="https://schema.org/Person"><a itemprop="sameAs" content="https://orcid.org/0000-0002-4422-5928" href="https://orcid.org/0000-0002-4422-5928" target="orcid.widget" rel="me noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">https://orcid.org/0000-0002-4422-5928</a></div>

+## Goal

+To work at the intersection of learning and tech, helping people to use, rather than be used by, computers and technology.

 ## Summary

 I introduced and taught a class in Web Design in 1996 through Ohio University's Continuing Education program.
 In 1997 I was a monthly guest on WOUB, the univerity radio station, on the Art of Conversation show, where I would explain technical issues in plain language.
 From 2000 to 2002 I taught Intro to XML and XML Programming in the University of British Columbia's certificate program.